posativ/acrylamid/docs/index.rst

 <http://pyblosxom.bluesock.org/>`_ and `Pelican <http://pelican.notmyidea.org/>`_.
 It
 features mainly:

-- blog articles, static pages, tags RSS/Atom feeds and an article overview
+- blog articles, static pages, tags, RSS/Atom feeds and an article overview
 - theming support (using jinja2_) and support for jinja2 directly in postings
 - Markdown_, reStructuredText_, textile_ and pandoc_
 - Markdown extensions and custom reStructuredText directives
 - MathML, modern web-typography and hyphenation using soft-hyphens
-- RSS/Atom import, deployment and a handy CLI
+- RSS/Atom/WordPress import, deployment and a handy CLI
 - it's very flexible/configurable and fast

 .. _jinja2: http://jinja.pocoo.org/